 Cosmetic surgery requires that patients are physically and mentally well prepared to have their procedures.
-Ideally, they should be well organized for the immediate post surgery phase.
-The amount and type of preparation depends on the specific surgery that you will be having.
+Ideally, they should be well organized for the immediate post-surgery phase.
+The amount and type of preparation depend on the specific surgery that you will be having.
 Dr. Lampert will provide explicit instructions on your particular requirements that must be followed exactly.

 Two weeks before surgery

 Have any required blood and urine tests done about 10 - 13 days before surgery.
 If you are older than 40, you may be required to have an EKG or Chest X-ray.
 If so, ensure that this is done within the time frame given.

 2 weeks prior to your surgery, you will be advised to stop taking certain types of over the counter medications such as Advil, Aleve, Aspirin, Ibuprofen or Motrin.
 These are NSAID (Non Steroid Anti Inflammatory) drugs and can increase bleeding with surgery.
 Patients can typically take over the counter Tylenol for mild pain.
 Tylenol does not affect the coagulation cascade and bleeding during surgery.
 Patients with liver disease or some other medical problems should not take Tylenol.
 If you require pain medication, clear it with Dr. Lampert who will advise you on a safe alternative prior to any surgery.